mmurygin/notes/sre/troubleshooting.md

     * which apps were released
     * which configs were updated

+## Prepare
+1. Create an incident response policy
+    * including escalation policy
+    * communication chanell
+    * contact list
+1. Have mitigation steps for as more outages as possible.
+1. It's good to have playbooks for every alert
+1. Train team and explore how the incident was handled.
+    * role game
+    * controlled emergency
+    * hands-on exercises / labs

+### Troubleshooting Pitfalls
+1. Looking at symptoms that aren't relevant or misunderstanding the meaning of system metrics.
+1. Misunderstanding how to change the system to test hypothesys.
+1. Comming up with wildly improbable theories about what's wrong, or latching onto causes of past problems.
+1. Hunting down spurious correlations that are actually coincidences or are correlated with shared causes
+1. Correlation is not a causations.

 ## Postmortem
+### Practices
 **Downtime is like a present - it's good until you have the same twice.**
 1. Principles:
     * Blameless